achansak94/p8105_hw3_ac4635/Homework3_ac4635.md

 character, respectively.

 We have 35 days of activity count data collected from the 65 year-old male by minute.
-We have the week variable that denotes the week that that accelerometer data was collected and the newly generated factor variable of weekday, which denotes whether the data collected was on a weekend or a weekday.
+We have the `week` variable that denotes the week that that accelerometer data was collected and the newly generated factor variable of `weekdays`, which denotes whether the data collected was on a weekend or a weekday.

 ## Problem 2 part 2